brinleyostler/data-science-blog/_posts/2024-11-10-post-three.md

 - Would our correlation between rank and rating change as we collected more data?

+## Streamlit App

+### Purpose

+The purpose of my Streamlit app is to provide further exploration into my books dataset.
+The users will be able to interact with the dataset to generate unique plots and summary statistics, like entering a rank and returning the book's information for that rank.
+Users will be able to further explore book ratings, compare book formats, and find the top authors.

+You can find my Streamlit app [here]().
+Check it out!

 What should I investigate further about this dataset?
 Did I miss something in my EDA?
+What else should I include in my Streamlit [app]()?
 Let me know in the comments!

 Thanks for reading!